- Clear away brain fog

 - Gout and rheumatic disorders

-- Hepatitis and jaundice (helps protect the liver from exposure to toxins)
+- Hepatitis and jaundice (supports the liver)

 - Immune system enhancement